Join our community and write for us

-To submit: Simply mail Mookychick’s editor Magda Knight at firstname.lastname@example.org with your idea or finished piece.
+To submit your work: Simply mail Mookychick’s editor Magda Knight at email@example.com with your idea or finished piece.
 You can address your email however you wish.
 “Dear Editrix” is fine, as is “Hi there, mooks”.

 Tell me more: What do we like to see?
-We’ll go into more detail in a minute, but we love the weird and wonderful.
+We love the inner truth, the weird and wonderful.
 You want to share your love of folk horror art, psychogeography or the women who created at least some of the Icelandic sagas?
 Tell us more.
 Now read on…

 We love personal stuff.
 If you want to do a photo blog about your baby albino hedgehog, that’s great.
-We love it when people share their discoveries and interests, from cosplay to knitting, from recipes to compiling cryptic crosswords or making Makie dolls.
-If you want to share your thoughts on faith, spirituality and/or magical practice, from paganism or the occult to atheism, that would be wonderful.
-If you’ve done a DIY fashion shoot with friends, or gone to an underground event and taken pictures of it, or discovered ten ways to wear that one corset, or want to share a makeup look you’ve invented, that’s amazing.
-If you’ve product-tested ten different BB creams at home and want to do honest reviews of them, or you want to give your own personal tips on binding in safety and comfort, yes please.
-Any personal tips you want to share about health, beauty or the general living of life will make our day.
+We love it when people share their discoveries and interests, from cosplay to crafting, from vegan recipes to compiling cryptic crosswords or making Makie dolls.
+If you want to share your thoughts on faith, spirituality and/or magical practice, from paganism or the occult to atheism, that’s amazing.
+If you’ve done a DIY fashion shoot, or you’ve gone to an underground event and taken pictures of it, or discovered ten ways to wear that one corset, or want to share a makeup look you’ve invented, we’d love to see it.
+If you want to give your own personal tips on binding in safety and comfort, yes please.
+Any personal tips you want to share about health, beauty or the general living of life will make someone’s day.

-Self-care: Thoughts and tips on any aspect of self-care will be gratefully received, and will serve to help others out there.
+Self-care: Thoughts and tips on any aspect of self-care, health and mental health will be gratefully received, and your words will help others out there.
 If you’ve found a range of online tools or methods to help with anxiety, or you’ve built yourself a self-care reading nook, or you wish to share personal experiences you think a person might benefit from… then thank you.
 Please bear in mind that we aim to include trigger warnings where appropriate.

 Features and fiction: As you might have guessed, we are pretty flexible.
 We like how-to guides.
 We like flash fiction under 500 words for a satisfying quick read (and poetry, a bit, but we’ll be honest, we like fiction best).
+We even like short stories that are exactly 50 words long, not including the title.
 We are also delighted to receive short stories, up to 2,000 words in length.